 A comprehensive genetic baseline for northern populations of Atlantic salmon has been developed.
 Samples from 51 rivers from the White Sea to Troms county in Norway have been analysed for variation in 18 microsatellite markers.
 Also, 1500 samples from coastal fisheries in Troms and Finnmark counties in Norway have been analysed for the same genetic markers and compared against this baseline.
 Evaluation and simulations of the assignment power of the baseline shows that assignment to river is possible for around 50% of the fish.
 Assignment to region with high precision is possible for mist individuals.
-Preliminary investigation of the composition of the mixed-stock fisheries in the eastern part of Finnmark.
+Preliminary investigation of the composition of the mixed-stock fisheries indicate that Russian salmon constitute a significant proportion of the catches in Norwegian coastal fisheries in the eastern part of Finnmark.
 Also, the results show that bag nets located near the coast catch fish from a higher number of stocks than bag nets located in the fjords.